 What if students make the wrong choice?

-We don’t let students choose options that won’t work, but we do give them some choice within limits.
+After brainstorming a list of strategies/solutions, we don’t let students choose options that we know won’t work.
 We believe that it’s the tutor’s role to set the boundaries and veto things that won’t work, but also to give the student enough room to think, make choices, and be truly involved.
-For example, the tutor will say no if a student suggests relying on their memory as an option for keeping track of homework assignments; but they may give them a choice between using a notebook or individual assignment sheets to record homework.
+For example, the tutor will say no if a student suggests relying on their memory as an option for keeping track of homework assignments; but they may give them a choice between using a notebook, app, or individual assignment sheets to record homework.

 What if the solutions don’t work?